StoneY1/Reproducing-BowNet/README.md

 Inside the project code, create a folder `./datasets/CIFAR`, download the dataset CIFAR100 from https://www.cs.toronto.edu/~kriz/cifar.html and put in the folder.

-Pretrained weights of BowNet and RotNet are in saved_weights directory,
+Pretrained weights of BowNet and RotNet are in `saved_weights` directory.

 To run `rotnet_linearclf.py` or `rotnet_nonlinearclf.py`, you need to have the checkpoint, download here (eg. saved_weights/rotnet.pt).
 These scripts load the pretrained RotNet and use its feature maps to train a classifier on CIFAR-100 prediction.